-Repeated removal/replacement of the T640 under power erodes edge connectors.
-Check connectors periodically and replace a board if excessive burning or pitting is seen.
+Repeated removal/replacement of the T640 under power erodes the connectors.
 Anti-static precautions must be observed when handling the unit out of its sleeve.

 See Figure 2-4.
 To unlock the T640 insert a small screwdriver blade into the slot in the retaining clip at the bottom of the fascia and slide the clip to the left as far as it will go.
 Repeat this for the clip at the top of the fascia, but slide it to the right.
 To withdraw the unit use the extractor tool supplied in the accessory kit (Part No. BD 082253).
 Hold the tool at an angle of about 45°, insert the hook into the opening under the 'SP-W' pushbutton, then level the tool and pull the unit from the sleeve.
 Remember to lock both retaining clips after refitting the unit in the sleeve.